ohata-toast/Cloud-Access/zh/console-user-guide/option.md

 <br>

 !!! tip "Note"
-    * Domain, Customer Key, and Secret Key in connection settings are used when adding connections in the agent.
-Be careful not to leak them externally.
+    * The Domain, Customer Key, and Secret Key in the connection settings are required when adding connections in the agent.
+Be sure not to expose them externally.
-    * If a user account is locked due to login failure or password expiration, contact an NHN Cloud Console administrator with Cloud Access permissions.
+    * If a user account is locked due to login failures or password expiration, please contact an NHN Cloud Console administrator with Cloud Access permissions.
-    * The guidance message can also be viewed later from the agent tray icon menu.
+    * The notice message can also be viewed later from the agent tray icon menu.

 !!! danger "Caution"
     * Login security settings apply to all users using the Cloud Access agent.
 Use caution when enabling them.